AvaProtocol/EigenLayer-AVS/README.md

 ## Oak operator address

-Currently, Oak has also deloy our operator on testnet.
-Community member can run their own operator and register to Oak AVS service, or can delegate their token to Oak operator.
+Currently, Oak has deployed our operator on the testnet.
+Community members can run their own operator and register for Oak AVS service, or they can delegate their tokens to the Oak operator.

 ### Testnet